fal-ai/jaffle_shop_with_fal/README.md

-## How to use fal cli
+## jaffle_shop + fal cli

-This instance of the jaffle shop project, showcases a fal script that downloads selected dbt models as parquet files locally using the fal cli.
+This instance of the jaffle shop project, showcases a `fal` script that downloads selected dbt models as parquet files locally using the fal cli.

-Inspired by the slack thread at the #duck-db channel.
+Inspired by the [slack thread](https://getdbt.slack.com/archives/C039D1J1LA2/p1649536829350429) at the #duck-db channel.

 ### Instructions to run the project locally: